EasonDi/shuttographer/shuttographer/README.md

     ```bash
     $ python3 construct_state_action_pair.py <joint positions txt file> <body tracking txt file> <output json file>
     ```
+- The preprocessed dataset can be found and downloaded at the following [link] (https://drive.google.com/file/d/1A03Kv65b3XdSukEFiKSMytd55Q86Ytni/view?usp=sharing)

 [Train model and save]
 - To train a deep neural network model and save it (change the file paths in behavior_cloning.py to appropriate paths when running)